ashwoods/deps/draft/xxxx-model-internalization.rst

 :DEP: XXXX
 :Author: Ashley Camba Garrido
-:Type: Process
+:Type: Feature
 :Created: 2015-06-01
-:Last-Modified: 2015-06-01
+:Last-Modified: 2016-09-1

 Abstract
 ========

-This DEP describes the implementation of a model internationalization backend API.
+This DEP describes an API for plugging in .

 Motivation
 ==========

-Internationalization is a complex problem where there are several different but valid approaches that depend on the specific constraints and problem at hand.
+Internationalization is a complex problem where there are several different but valid approaches that depend on the specific data and application usage.

 Currently there are several 3rd party apps that tackle the model internationalization with somewhat success.
 Currently I see two main problems: